-Travel to Northern India: Varanasi (Benares)
+Notes on the Geography of Northern India: Varanasi (Benares)

-Morning prayers at one of the many ghats, or steps, that line the river's edge.
+Morning prayers at one of the many ghats or steps that line the river's edge.
 The flotsam is disgusting to a few, trivial to the many.

 A more practical use of the river: morning hygiene.

 The Ganges bank here is privately owned and densely built-up; there aren't many points of public access.

 The best known is the Dasasvamedh Ghat, where Brahma is said to have sacrificed ten horses for King Divodasa.
 (The name is strictly literal: das for ten, aswa for horse, medh for sacrifice.)

 Boatloads of firewood heading to the cremation ghats.

 Behind the ghats are the densely crowded pukka mahals, "fine houses" separated by the narrowest of alleys.